-The first category supports the following two (2) mechanisms:
+The first category supports the following two mechanisms:

-Configured Tunneling Mechanism: The term "Configured Tunnel" refers to the explicit definition in each endpoint of the tunnel of the IPv4 address of the opposite endpoint.
-According to this mechanism the IPv6 packets are encapsulated into IPv4 packets.
+- (1) Configured tunneling mechanism.
+The term "Configured tunnel" refers to the explicit definition in each endpoint of the tunnel of the IPv4 address of the opposite endpoint.
+According to this mechanism, the IPv6 packets are encapsulated into IPv4 packets.
 The destination address of the IPv4 packets has been indicated in the creation of the tunneling interface on the router, while the source address is the IPv4 address of the interface.
-By this way routers build point-to-point links over the IPv4 infrastructure and these links are used for the transmission of the IPv6 packets.
-The implementation cost of the Configured Tunneling Mechanism is low because it allows the parallel development of the IPv6 infrastructure without the usage of separate physical links.

-Tunnel Broker Mechanism: Tunnel Broker is a mechanism designed for users that want to participate to the IPv6 network but they are isolated from any native IPv6 network or for users who wish an early IPv6 adoption (Durant, Fasano et al, 2001).
-It provides quick connectivity to the IPv6 network in addition to the low administration cost.
-The tunnel broker assigns an IPv6 address to the Dual Stack host, which returns along with its DNS name and client configuration information.
+In this way routers build point-topoint links over the IPv4 infrastructure and these links are used for the transmission of the IPv6 packets.
+The implementation cost of the configured tunneling mechanism is low because it allows the parallel development of the IPv6 infrastructure without the usage of separate physical links. - (2) Tunnel broker mechanism.
+Tunnel broker is a mechanism designed for users who want to participate in the IPv6 network but are isolated from any native IPv6 network, or for users who wish an early IPv6 adoption (Durant et al., 2001).
+It provides quick connectivity to the IPv6 network in addition to low administration cost.
+The tunnel broker assigns an IPv6 address to the dual stack host, which returns, along with its DNS name and client configuration information.
 The main components of this mechanism are the tunnel broker entity and the tunnel broker server.
 The tunnel broker entity is used for the registration of the user and the tunnel activation for the connection to the IPv6 network.
 The tunnel broker server is an IPv4/IPv6 router connected to both networks.

 The tunnel broker mechanism is targeted to the connectivity to the IPv6 network of remote users and small sites.
 However, it offers high scalability and can support a large number of remote users.
 This mechanism presents a limitation for the support of users who use private IPv4 addresses (NAT mechanism).
-Also, it is aimed more at short-term periods of native IPv6 connectivity rather than providing long term access.
+Also, it is aimed more at short-term periods of native IPv6 connectivity rather than providing long-term access.

-The second category supports the following three (3) mechanisms:

-Automatic Tunneling Mechanism: This mechanism utilizes the IPv4 compatible IPv6 addresses (Gilligan and Nordmark, 2000).
-For the application of this mechanism it is required only the installation of a software module to the hosts.
-This module is a pseudo-interface, which is responsible for the encapsulation of IPv6 packets into IPv4 packets and their forwarding over the IPv4 interface.
+- (1) The second category supports the following three mechanisms: - Automatic tunneling mechanism.
+This mechanism utilizes the IPv4 compatible IPv6 addresses (Gilligan and Nordmark, 2000).
+The application of this mechanism requires only the installation of a software module to the hosts.
+This module is a pseudointerface, which is responsible for the encapsulation of IPv6 packets into IPv4 packets and their forwarding over the IPv4 interface.
 This mechanism requires globally routable IPv4 addresses and excludes private addresses.

-Usually, this mechanism is used in combination with a configured tunnel, in order to make able the IPv6 host to communicate with the total of IPv6 hosts (native IPv6 hosts and hosts using the 6to4 mechanism) and not only with hosts using automatic tunneling.
-As the automatic tunneling mechanism allows to remote hosts to have access to the IPv6 network and operates with a simple and flexible way, this mechanism can be combined with other mechanisms in order to achieve an end-to-end communication.
+Usually, this mechanism is used in combination with a configured tunnel, in order to make the IPv6 host able to communicate with the total of IPv6 hosts (native IPv6 hosts and hosts using the 6to4 mechanism) and not only with hosts using automatic tunneling.
+As the automatic tunneling mechanism allows remote hosts to have access to the IPv6 network and operates in a simple and flexible way, this mechanism can be combined with other mechanisms in order to achieve end-to-end communication.

-6to4 Transition Mechanism: The 6to4 mechanism enables IPv6 sites to connect to other IPv6 sites over the IPv4 network (Carpenter and Moore, 2001), (Tsirtsis, 2000).
-It does not employ any tunneling mechanism neither the host needs to have an IPv4 compatible IPv6 address.
-The only requirement is the IPv6 router to have a routable IPv4 address.
+(2) 6to4 transition mechanism.
+The 6to4 mechanism enables IPv6 sites to connect to other IPv6 sites over the IPv4 network (Carpenter and Moore, 2001; Tsirtsis, 2000).
+It does not employ any manually configured tunneling mechanism, neither does the host need to have an IPv4 compatible IPv6 address.
+The only requirement is that the IPv6 router has a routable IPv4 address.
 This mechanism uses the IPv4 infrastructure for the interconnection of remote IPv6 hosts.
-It faces the IPv4 network as a unicast point-to-point link layer and implements the IPv6 network using encapsulation techniques.
-6to4 mechanism has been assigned the IPv6 prefix 2002/16.
+It faces the IPv4 network as a unicast pointto-point link layer and implements the IPv6 network using encapsulation techniques.
+6to4 mechanism has been assigned the IPv6 prefix 2002::/16.